xwzliang/physical_conditioning/convict_conditioning/training_journal/training_journal.md

 ||work set| off | off ||

 #### Comments
-Got Covid, had to stop training for at least one week.
+Got Covid, had to stop training for at least one month.
 ---

 # Saturday, 12/17/2022 23:32